What are Functional Skills: Everything You Need to Know

-Well, there’s no need to worry!
-Functional skills are a great way to gain the basic skills you need to succeed in the workplace.
+Functional skills offer a shorter and more suitable way to meet entry requirements for many courses.
+Therefore they are a great way to gain the fundamental skills you need to succeed in vocational learning.
 In this blog post, we’ll tell you everything you need to know about functional skills.

 Functional skills can be completed as standalone courses or as an introduction to what will be studied during GCSEs.
-In fact, levels 1 and 2 are seen as an alternative qualification to GCSEs and are nationally recognised qualifications.
+In fact, levels 1 and 2 are alternative qualifications to GCSEs and are nationally recognised qualifications.

-One reason you may choose to complete Functional skills courses instead of GCSEs is because the courses require fewer hours of study than GCSEs, which can be beneficial for those with other commitments.
+One reason you may choose to complete Functional skills courses instead of GCSEs is that the courses require fewer hours of study than GCSEs, which can be beneficial for those with other commitments.